 Jumping forward in time, we know that Black people finally got the rights they always should have had.
 But it doesn’t mean that they aren’t still dealing with institutional racism and oppression regularly.

 Do you remember Hurricane Katrina?
 In 2005 a devastating hurricane hit New Orleans, a mostly Black city in Louisiana.
 The most devasting about it was that the US government fails to aid those who so desperately needed it.

 The city lost half of its population in the disaster.
-The poorest people were forced to scatter around the region, and they were left to live in terrible conditions.
+The poorest people scattered around the region, living in terrible conditions.
 It was a humanitarian disaster that exposed the systemic disregard of the government for Blacks in America.